pnsn/station_metrics/station_metrics/metrics/hourly_min.md

 ## Change Log

-Aug 2026: no change to the calculation.
+Sep 14 2026: no change to the calculation.
 The processing chain applied to the filtered metrics changed in this release, but this metric has always been taken from the untouched raw trace.